Extended Project Qualification - EPQ

 Students are free to choose the topic of their EPQ; it does not need to link their A-Level studies.
 This makes it an attractive option for students and universities, as it enables applicants to demonstrate their wider interests and concerns.
 There is no final exam for the EPQ.
 Instead, this unique qualification focuses on process and independent study.

-What are the benefits of completing an EPQ?
+What is the benefit of gaining an EPQ?

 Trinity School use AQA exam board for the EPQ.
-More information relating to the course specification, past papers and mark schemes is available on their website at the below address:
+Please use the below link to access further detail relating to the course specification, past papers and mark schemes:

 What do the students have to produce?

 - A detailed reflective ‘Production Log’ documenting their research process